python/devguide/triage/labels.rst

 The following labels only apply to PRs.
 They are either set automatically by bots, or applied by humans to trigger specific bot behaviors.

-* ``DO-NOT-MERGE``: for PRs that shouldn't be merged in their current state.
+* :gh-label:`DO-NOT-MERGE`: for PRs that shouldn't be merged in their current state.
 It also prevents ``miss-islington`` from being able to automatically merge the PR.
 * :samp:`needs backport to {X.Y}`: used to indicate which branches the PR should be backported to.
 Once the PR is merged, ``miss-islington`` will automatically attempt to create backport PRs for the versions indicated by these labels.
   See also :ref:`the status of the Python branches <branchstatus>` for a list of branches and the type of PRs that can be backported to them.
-* ``skip issue``: for trivial changes (such as typo fixes, comment changes, and section rephrases) that don't require a corresponding issue.
+* :gh-label:`skip issue`: for trivial changes (such as typo fixes, comment changes, and section rephrases) that don't require a corresponding issue.
-* ``skip news``: for PRs that don't need a NEWS entry.
+* :gh-label:`skip news`: for PRs that don't need a NEWS entry.
   The :ref:`news-entry` section covers in details in which cases the NEWS entry can be skipped.
 * :samp:`awaiting *`: these labels are applied and used by ``bedevere`` to indicate the stage of a PR:

-  * ``awaiting review``: the PR hasn't been reviewed and is waiting for a review.
+  * :gh-label:`awaiting review`: the PR hasn't been reviewed and is waiting for a review.
-  * ``awaiting core review``: a review by a core developer is needed.
+  * :gh-label:`awaiting core review`: a review by a core developer is needed.
-  * ``awaiting changes``: a reviewer requested changes to proceed with the PR.
+  * :gh-label:`awaiting changes`: a reviewer requested changes to proceed with the PR.
-  * ``awaiting change review``: a review of the requested changes is needed.
+  * :gh-label:`awaiting change review`: a review of the requested changes is needed.
-  * ``awaiting merge``: the PR has been approved by a core developer and is ready to merge.
+  * :gh-label:`awaiting merge`: the PR has been approved by a core developer and is ready to merge.

-* ``test-with-buildbots``: used to test the latest commit with the buildbot fleet whenever more testing is required before merging.
+* :gh-label:`test-with-buildbots`: used to test the latest commit with the buildbot fleet whenever more testing is required before merging.
   This may take multiple hours to complete.
 Triagers can also stop a stuck build using the web interface.

 ..
 TODO: delete most of what follows, since it seems specific for bpo.
    Some things are still relevant, and should be moved elsewhere.